 Will someone try to “sell me” on your church?
 I don’t like to be pressured.

 We want to make every visitor feel welcomed and comfortable.
 Rest assured you will not be pressured or given a “sales pitch.”
 We are just glad that you have taken the time to visit us and hope you feel comfortable enough to visit again.

-Before and after the service, feel free to enjoy refreshments and conversation in our foyer.
+Between and after services, feel free to enjoy refreshments and conversation in our foyer.
 This is a good way to meet people, engage in lively discussion, and begin to connect to the congregation.
-Our Sunday Discussion Group meets after the service on the first, third and fifth Sundays for in-depth discussion of timely topics.
+Our Sunday Discussion Group meets after the second service on the first, third and fifth Sundays for in-depth discussion of timely topics.

 Besides Sunday services, what other activities are available to newcomers?